 - Pollution resulting from sediment washing into the water course from erosion sites.

 - Stirring of sediment and damage to aquatic habitats caused by cattle loitering in streams.

 - Pollution resulting from cattle defecation.

-- Weed growth, through high nutrient loads from dung.
+- Weed growth, through high nutrient loads from dung and disturbed riparian vegetation.

 - Stock exposure to water borne parasites, disease and footrot.

 Download Bellinger River System Landholder Booklet: Best Practice for a Healthy River or request a copy of the booklet from Bellingen Shire Council.

 Turtle nest predation by foxes is a major threat to the Bellinger River Snapping Turtle.
 Wild dogs kill and maul stock and pets threaten populations of native animals, have a social impact on farming and rural families, and are a reservoir for disease spread.